 Then add up the amounts that you have filled into the bowl in the 24 hours.
 This gives the sum of the "given amount of water".

-Add the quantity emptied from the bowl during the 24 hours with the quantity left at the end.
+Add the amount emptied from the bowl during the 24 hours with the amount left at the end.
 This gives the "amount removed or remaining".